Individuals, Couples, Intensives in Nashville & Chattanooga

 Specialties

-There are five key components to what I believe comprises effective healing around mental health.
+There are six key components to what I believe comprises effective healing around mental health.
 (1) Health and Nutrition (2) Cognitive Behavioral Therapy (3) Emotional Focused Therapy (4) Deep Dive Work (i.e. trauma focused work), (5) Somatic / Body Focused Therapy and (6) Meditation.
 I believe therapy when effective is about completing the cycle of emotional, cognitive, somatic (body) energy that has not been fully processed through.
 At the most basic level, it is growing in the capacity to sit with old pain and process it through.
 My role as the therapist is to know how and when to help you complete the process.
 Sometimes, it is wise to not immediately jump into old traumas and instead we work to install healing resourcing (tools).
 Other times, it’s our refusal of being present in the body that elongates the pain.
 There is a delicate balance with both.

 trauma focused work